Check this out:

 In addition to fishing on Olallie, energetic anglers can hike to nearby mountain lakes to fish for brook trout.

 Kokanee fishing is expected to be fair with most fish ranging from 9 to 12-inches.
 Kokanee catches will improve as lake productivity increases in May and June.
 As with the brown trout, early morning anglers have better success catching kokanee.
 There is a five trout daily bag limit (includes kokanee) which may include one trout greater than 20 inches.
-ODFW and volunteers will once again be trapping chub in Paulina Lake during 2013 to improve the quality of the trout fishery.

 Contact the Paulina Lake Resort or Deschutes National Forest for up-to-date reports.

-Prineville Reservoir: Fishing for rainbow trout will be good with fish averaging 13 to 16-inches long.
+Prineville Reservoir: Fishing for rainbow trout will be fair with fish averaging 13 to 16-inches long.
 Opportunities also will be good for black crappie, brown bullhead and bass.
 Crappie numbers are similar to recent years, and they are still readily available and support a popular fishery.
 Reports from bass tournaments showed that catches are increasing in response to translocation efforts from Davis Lake.
 Most largemouth bass anglers concentrate on the upper end of the reservoir, while smallmouth bass are available in rocky shoreline areas throughout the reservoir.
 The reservoir is about 12 miles southeast of Prineville.